basecamp/kamal-proxy/README.md

 You can also combine the add & remove steps by using the `deploy` action to specify the host(s) that should become active.
-Any other hosts not in the list will be drained and removed.
+Any other hosts not in the list will be drained and removed:

+    mproxy deploy {new host} {...new host}

 ## Trying it out